Dynamic-Book/doc/technical/DyboApp/README.md

 student roles.

 **App**
+Class `DyUserData`
 * user (Person)
 * schools (1st school of the collection is the default one if required)
 * agenda

+In the Dybo host disk, the root of the App is given by the global method `DySystem userDataPath`.
+This object and its attributes are saved in the file *data.ob*.

 **School**